Skip to content

 Incomprehensible Classes: E93

-E93 Presence is simply incomprehensible.
+E93 Presence is basically incomprehensible.
 As such, it has no known use cases and is impossible to know whether it is useful or not.
-It is telling that there are no examples given in the documentation.

 The definition is: